-S. No. Product/Service NIC Code % of Turnover of the entity Contract research, development 100% and manufacturing services (Scientific Research and Development) As per National Industrial Classification - Ministry of Statistics and Programme Implementation
+S. No. Product/Service NIC Code % of Turnover of the entity 1.
+Contract research, development 100% Ac por 5 (Scientific Research and Development) on

+\As per National Industrial Classification - Ministry of Statistics and Programme Implementation

 III.
 Operations

 16. Number of locations where plants and/or operations/offices of the entity are situated: